jinkailong888/theta-api2.0-android-sdk/README.txt

 * Required environment for development

     [About RICOH THETA S]
-      Dedicated sample applications for the RICOH THETA S that meet the following conditions.
+      Dedicated sample applications for the RICOH THETA S or above that meet the following conditions.

       * Hardware
-          RICOH THETA S
+          RICOH THETA S or above
       * Firmware
-          Version 1.11 or higher
+          * RICOH THETA S: Version 1.11 or above
+          * RICOH THETA SC: All versions
           (Method for checking and updating the firmware:  https://theta360.com/en/support/manual/s/content/pc/pc_09.html)